EESSI/docs/docs/software_layer/adding_software.md

     Ask for help in the `#software-layer` channel of the EESSI Slack if needed!

-You should be able to verify in the pull requests that the ingestion has been done, since the CI should fail :x: to indicate that some software installations listed in the easystack you are changed are missing.
+You should be able to verify in the pull request that the ingestion has been done, since the CI should fail :x: to indicate that some software installations listed in your modified easystack are missing.

 Once the ingestion has been done, simply re-triggering the CI workflow should be sufficient to make it pass :white_check_mark:, and then the pull request can be merged.